mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Lecture2.md

 That's why myriad dharmas are all not self.
 When you see the world in universal perspective, all don't have it's own ego-sense.
 No; exactly flow of energy, nothing but the flow of energy, penetrating, exchanging their own position with somebody else.
 I change my position with somebody's position.
 In other words, I can talk with a bird, I can talk with a wok(?).
 I can talk with an Indian elephant. ...
 The elephant can shake hands with the Indian ... monkey.
 Do you understand that one?
 Intellectually you don't understand this, but this is a buddha's world.
 Buddha's world is shaking hand: if you pick up this one, whole world pick up.
 You don't believe it, but this is really true.
 This is outlook on human world in terms of buddha's eye.
 Because you live with all sentient beings.
 Without all sentient beings, how can (you) survive?
 No possibility.

 So in the next, if so, what is true reality?
-He said, "Because the buddha way originally sprung forth from abundance and paucity, there is birth and death, delusion and enlightenment, sentient beings and buddhas."
+He said, "Because the [Buddha Way](glossary#buddha-way) originally sprung forth from abundance and paucity, there is birth and death, delusion and enlightenment, sentient beings and buddhas."
 What are the all sentient beings you can see, with your naked eye?
 They are not all sentient beings, seen with your naked eye; something more than abundance and paucity, being or not being.
 Completely beyond this one.
 That is what?
 Buddha?
 I can see the trees, I can see the birds.
 But birds doesn't have their own nature, their own ego; tree doesn't have its own ego; and then, that is a true picture of the trees and birds.
 Saying, going beyond being and not being, like or dislike, paucity and abundance.
 That is true reality, of everything.
 So, complete different world, coming up.

 ##### 35:12